-The debug output goes to stderr, unless the COVERAGE_DEBUG_FILE environment variable names a different file, which will be appended to.
+The debug output goes to stderr, unless the [run] debug_file setting or the COVERAGE_DEBUG_FILE environment variable names a different file, which will be appended to.
+This can be useful because many test runners capture output, which could hide important details.
 COVERAGE_DEBUG_FILE accepts the special names stdout and stderr to write to those destinations.